-The amendments to these orders are known to handlers.
-A final partial decision containing the proposed amendments to these orders was issued on January 17, 2006.
-An interim final rule adopting these pooling standards on an interim basis was issued on September 20, 2005.
+The amendments to these order are known to handlers.
+The final decision containing the proposed amendments to these orders was issued on April 5, 2004 (69 FR 19291).

 The changes that result from these amendments will not require extensive preparation or substantial alteration in the method of operation for handlers.
-In view of the foregoing, it is hereby found and determined that good cause exists for making these order amendments effective May 1, 2006.
-It would be contrary to the public interest to delay the effective date of these amendments for 30 days after their publication in the Federal Register.
-(Sec.
-553(d), Administrative Procedure Act, 5 U.S.C.
+In view of the foregoing, it is hereby found and determined that good cause exists for making these order amendments effective July 1, 2004.
+It would be contrary to the public interest to delay the effective date of these amendments for 30 days after their publication in the Federal Register. (sec.
+553(D), Administrative Procedure Act, 5 U.S.C.
 551-559.)

-(1) The refusal or failure of handlers (excluding cooperative associations specified in Sec.
-8c(9) of the Act) of more than 50 percent of the milk that is marketed within the specified marketing area to sign a proposed marketing agreement tends to prevent the effectuation of the declared policy of the Act;
+(1) The refusal or failure of handlers (excluding cooperative associations specified in sec.
+8c(9) of the Act) of more than 50 percent of the milk, which is marketed within the specified marketing area, to sign a proposed marketing agreement, tends to prevent the effectuation of the declared policy of the Act;

 (3) The issuance of the order amending the Mideast order is favored by at least two-thirds of the producers who were engaged in the production of milk for sale in the marketing area.Start List of Subjects